stanly3690/HotSpotAnalysis_Plugin/README.md

 **Note**: this paper is based on the old version of the plugin!

-The current version does not require Pyshp as well as to specify the feature coordinates as two separate fields in the attribute table of the input shapefile.
+The current version **does not require Pyshp as well as to specify the feature coordinates as two separate fields in the attribute table** of the input shapefile.
 Only the numerical attribute must be included and selected using the graphical interface on QGIS.
+With this new version, the output layer is display with an **autimatic style** which enable Hotspot and Coldspot visualization.

 A demo exercise with the new plugin version here:
 ___